Giorgio Albertazzi: Career

 In the theater Albertazzi debuted in Shakespeare's Troilus and Cressida, and over the following decades starred in a number of classics, many of them for television.
 From the early 1950s he was also seen on the big screen and appeared in more than 50 films.
 From 1969, he directed several television films, including the miniseries George Sand in 1981.
 From 2003, he was the director of the Teatro di Roma.

+Personal life

 He had a close friendship with actress Anna Proclemer who appeared with him for many years.
 In 2007, Albertazzi married his long-standing partner, Pia de Tolomei.
+Albertazzi was atheist.

 In 1988 he wrote his memoirs.
 He died on 28 May 2016, at the age of 92.